Our Water Parameters:

 Size: .75 – 1.0″

-The Orange Sakura Shrimp is a color variant of the Fire Red Shrimp.
+The Sunkist Shrimp is a color variant of the Fire Red Shrimp.
 Fire Red Shrimp are a product of the selective breeding of the Red Cherry Shrimp for the most vibrant and complete red coloration possible.
-Orange Sakuras were created by selecting for orange coloration, and have become a very stable line.
-Orange Sakura Shrimp are consistently bright orange, with slight variations in tone from yellow-orange to red-orange.
+Sunkist were created by selecting for orange coloration, and have become a very stable line.
+Sunkist Shrimp are consistently bright orange, with slight variations in tone from yellow-orange to red-orange.
 Sexing Orange Sakura Shrimp can be somewhat difficult until the shrimp begin to mature.
-Female Orange Sakura Shrimp have slightly larger tails and display a “saddle” formation on the upper body, behind the head, where eggs are stored before fertilization.
+Female Sunkist Shrimp have slightly larger tails and display a “saddle” formation on the upper body, behind the head, where eggs are stored before fertilization.
 When female shrimp are “berried”, or have eggs ready for fertilization, the saddle shape will appear more prominent.
 Once the shrimp are fully-grown the males will be smaller than the females.

-Orange Sakura Shrimp are a great addition to any shrimp hobbyist’s aquarium, whether it is long established or just beginning.
+Sunkist Shrimp are a great addition to any shrimp hobbyist’s aquarium, whether it is long established or just beginning.
 These shrimp are easy to care for and make a great match with many other species of fish and shrimp.
-If you want to enjoy a beautiful shrimp that will proliferate readily and help with your tank maintenance, the Orange Sakura Shrimp is a great choice.
+If you want to enjoy a beautiful shrimp that will proliferate readily and help with your tank maintenance, the Sunkist Shrimp is a great choice.